hphelion/documentation/cli.unix.release-notes.md

 The 1.9.0 release is available for download from [https://docs.hpcloud.com/file/hpcloud-1.9.0.gem](/file/hpcloud-1.9.0.gem).
 This release was made available on 5/15/2013 and contains the following new features:

 * Support for domain name service (DNS)
+* New account:catalog command dumps the service catalog for the given account

 ###Known Issues###